On the Density of $C_7$-Critical Graphs: Discharging

-Thus since $u$ has degree 3 and weight at least 5 and is incident with a 0-string, it follows that $u$ is either of type (3,3,0) or (3,2,0).
+The only remaining possibility is then that $v$ is a vertex of type (3,3,0).
+Let $u$ be the vertex that shares a 0-string with $v$.
+Since $ch_5(v) < 0$, we have that $u$ has degree 3 and weight at least 5.
+Note $u$ is not incident with a $4$-string as otherwise by Lemma \ref{4str} $v$ is contained in a cell, a contradiction.
+Since $u$ is incident with a 0-string, it follows that $u$ is either of type (3,3,0) or (3,2,0).
 Suppose first $u$ is of type (3,2,0).
-Since $ch_5(v) < 0$, and $\textrm{wt}(u)=5$, it follows that $u$ shares its incident 2-string with another vertex $w$ with $ch_5(w) < 0$.
-Otherwise, $u$ sends $-ch_5(v)$ to $v$ in Step 5, contradicting that $ch_5(v) < 0$.
+Since $ch_5(v) < 0$, and $\textrm{wt}(u)=5$, it follows that $u$ shares its incident 2-string with another vertex $w$ with $ch_4(w) < 0$.
+Otherwise, $u$ shares only one short string with a vertex that is poor after Step 4: thus $u$ sends $-ch_4(v)$ to $v$ in Step 5, contradicting that $ch_5(v) < 0$.
 Since $w$ is not contained in a cell, by Lemma \ref{4str} $w$ is not incident with a 4-string.
 It follows that $w$ is not of type $(4,2,2)$, $(4,2,1),$ or $(4,2,0)$.
 Furthermore, by Lemma \ref{3,2,2s}, $w$ is not a vertex of type $(3,2,2)$.
 Since $w$ is the endpoint of a $2$-string, it is thus of type (3,2,1) or (2,2,2).
 But by Claim \ref{(3,2,1)}, if $w$ is of type (3,2,1) then $ch_5(w) \geq 0$.
 Similarly, by Claim \ref{(2,2,2)} $w$ is not of type (2,2,2).

 Therefore we may assume $u$ is of type $(3,3,0)$.
 But then by Lemma \ref{(3,3,0)}, $u$ is contained in a cell $C$.
 Since $v$ receives charge from $C$ in Step 2, $ch_5(v) \geq 0$ \textemdash a contradiction. \end{proof}